Tyscot Records

 Tyscot Records is an independent American gospel music record label based in Indianapolis, Indiana.

-Tyscot Records was founded by Craig Tyson and Dr. Leonard Scott in 1976 in to record their church choir, Christ Church Apostolic Radio Choir.
+Tyscot Records was founded by Craig Tyson and Dr. Leonard Scott in 1976 to record their church choir, Christ Church Apostolic Radio Choir.

 It now stands as the oldest black-owned Gospel recording label in the nation.
 Dr. Scott and Tyson established Tyscot Records as a recording vehicle for a local church choir project.
 Leonard Scott operated Tyscot from offices in his dental practice.
-The company faced hard financial times in the beginning phases and sometime later Craig Tyson decided to relinquish his share in the company.
+The company faced hard financial times in its early years and eventually Craig Tyson decided to relinquish his share in the company.
 In the 1980s the label gained momentum by signing artists such as the Rev. Bill Sawyer and the Christian Tabernacle Choir, and Robert Turner and the Silver Hearts.

-In 1988, Scott’s son, Bryant Scott was hired as the label's General Manager.
-During the late 1980s and early 1990s, Tyscot Records experienced tremendous growth and success mostly due to the recordings of a new artist at that time named Rev. John P. Kee.
+In 1988, Scott’s son, Bryant Scott, was hired as the label's General Manager.
+During the late 1980s and early 1990s, Tyscot Records experienced tremendous growth and success mostly due to the recordings of a new artist, Rev. John P. Kee.
 Rev. Kee and his New Life Community Choir climbed the charts with each successive recording to land in the number one position in 1992 with the recording "We Walk By Faith".

-The company faced a severe crisis in 1993 when their distributor, Spectra, filed for bankruptcy and left owing Tyscot Records over half a million dollars that had been generated from the sale of its products.
+The company faced a severe crisis in 1993 when their distributor, Spectra, filed for bankruptcy and left owing Tyscot Records over half a million dollars generated from the sale of its products.
 This meant, in turn, that Tyscot Records would not be able to pay its artists or their bills.